 10) Organize assorted sports balls using bungee cords.

 This works best if your garage or basement has open studs or unfinished walls.
-Here is how this family organized their entire garage using existing studs and bungee cords.
+Here is how this family provides great garage storage ideas using existing studs and bungee cords.

 11) Attach crown moldings to your wall to organize shoes.